Picnic at Hanging Rock (TV series): Production

 Filming commenced in February 2017 at Labassa, Caulfield, Mandeville Hall, Toorak, Rippon Lea, Elsternwick, Werribee Park, as well as Lysterfield Park and on Fraser St in the Victorian goldfields town of Clunes.
+Larysa Kondracki served as showrunner and directed the first three episodes.

 Episodes

 Broadcast

 The series premiered in Australia on Showcase in 2018.
-The program was acquired by the BBC in the United Kingdom, Canal+ in France, RTÉ in Ireland and Amazon Video in the United States.
+The program was acquired by the BBC in the United Kingdom, Canal+ in France, RTÉ in Ireland and Amazon Prime Video in the United States.
 The series was also broadcast in Greece by ERT.